Nissan Rogue vs Honda CR-V

 If you are looking to buy a compact SUV, look at the list of best-selling SUVs.
 The Nissan Rogue and Honda CR-V both rank near the top of that list.
 You likely see these models every day while driving around Philadelphia, Doylestown, and Lansdale.
 Both SUVs are high quality and very comparable with each other, but they do have some key differences to consider as well.
-Use our 2019 Nissan Rogue vs. Honda CR-V comparison to help you determine which SUV is the better match for your needs.
+Use our Nissan Rogue vs Honda CR-V comparison to help you determine which SUV is the better match for your needs.
+Contact us today for more information.

-The Rogue and the CR-V are very similar in performance.
+When it comes to the Nissan Rogue vs Honda CR-V, both models are very similar in performance.
 Both cars are equipped with a 4-cylinder engine paired with Continuously Variable Transmission, and both deliver a pleasant riding experience.
 The Nissan and the Honda come with strong suspension systems that absorb most road imperfections, so you can drive over potholes with ease.

 Both the Rogue and the CR-V have two rows with a seating capacity of five people.
 Cloth-covered seats are standard in each, and leather seats are optional but come standard in the top trims.
 The seats for both vehicles are very comfortable which is beneficial for the long car ride.